Hassan8521/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 6-create_local_variable creates a script that creates a new local variable.

 File 7-create_global_variable create a script that creates a new global variable.

+File 8-true_knowledge Writes a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.